tolasa/Picasa_MobiPicasa/README.txt

 ___________________________________________________________________________
 General description

-At its most basic level  MobiPicasa  lets you access photos in your Picasaweb account from your windows mobile handset.
+At its most basic level  MobiPicasa  lets you access photos and perform some activities on them using your Picasaweb(Google) account from your windows mobile handset.
-It allows viewing of all your public and private albums and photo images in these albums.
+It allows to view all your public and private albums and photo images in these albums.
 You can also download the photos to your phone or upload new photos from your phone using existing photos from Picture Hub or taking new photos by camera to your picassaweb albums.
-I will be listing all the features and specifications which this app enables us after a while.
-It's known that this project has granted me a lot of experience that dares me to try to develop a WP7 app from scratch.
+I will be listing all the features and specifications which this app enables us to do after a while.
+It's obviously known that this project has granted me a lot of experience that makes me dare to try developing a WP7 app from scratch.
 The more I dig out the more I became confident in this area.
-Apart from the actual time of the project, in this Spring I could be able to grab some skills on common terms like tombstonig, live tile, localization and how to use application bars in the code page instead of the design page.
-As aresult I have upgraded the project with significant changes during this Spring which can be seen in the demo video file.
-I haven't changed everything but added some features and improved what was already done before.
+Apart from the actual time of the project, I could be able to grab some skills on common terms like tombstonig, live tile, localization and how to use application bars in the code page instead of the design page in this Spring.
+As aresult I have upgraded the project with significant changes during this Spring which can be seen in the demo video file as well.
+I haven't changed everything but added some features and corrected some errors from the previous projec.
 For example the old project code had a bit problem on tombstoning and photo dowloading functions.
-Now, I improved those to work properly and added some other interesting features like dowloading an album with its entire photos in the album, slide show of the photos in an album, secondary live tile which displays number of photos in an album and also details of the album and localization ready to be implemented but not yet working practically.
+Now, I improved those to work properly and added some other interesting features like dowloading an album with its entire photos in the album, slide show of the photos in an album, secondary live tile which pops up number of photos in an album whenever we add new photos or delete the existing photos and localization ready to be implemented but not yet working practically.